Economics Major

 Admission to the Major

-Students intending to major in Economics must complete Introduction to Economic Theory (ECON110) Students can be exempted from the ECON110 course requirement if they have a score of 4 or 5 or higher on both AP Micro and AP Macro or equivalent IB scores.
+For students who entered Wesleyan in 2025 or earlier: Students intending to major in Economics must complete Introduction to Economic Theory (ECON110).
 The prerequisite for ECON110 is calculus.
 The calculus requirement can be fulfilled by completing ECON102, MATH120, or MATH121.
 It can also be fulfilled by a score of 4 or higher in AP Calculus (AB or BC), by receiving a 5 or higher on the IB Higher Math test, or by placing into MATH122 or higher according to the Wesleyan Math Placement test.
+Students can be exempted from the ECON110 course requirement if they have a score of 4 or higher on both AP Micro and AP Macro or equivalent IB scores.
 Students who are exempted from ECON110 must meet the math pre-requisite and complete a 200-level Economics elective before continuing into the core courses (ECON300, ECON301, and ECON302).

 Major Requirements

 The Economics curriculum consists of three types of courses: Introductory, Core, and Elective.
-All students majoring in economics must complete or pass out of the introductory course, ECON110 , and complete at least eight letter-graded courses numbered 201 or above.
-Of these eight, three must be the core courses, and five must be electives.
+All students majoring in economics must complete the introductory course, ECON110, and complete at least eight letter-graded courses numbered 201 or above.
+Of these eight, three must be the core courses, and five must be electives (at least 3 must be at the 300-level or higher).
 All courses counted toward the economics major must be taken for a letter grade.
-All core courses must be taken at Wesleyan.

 Economics majors fulfill the capstone requirement by successfully completing three upper-level electives, each of which requires a substantial research paper or project.